shibatch/grantback/v0.4/VOD_REACTION_LICENSE.md

 (i) The Provided Copy must completely include all parts within the Published Version that incorporate the Licensor's Licensed Content.

 (ii) Editing of the Provided Copy, transforming it from the Published Version, shall be limited to the minimum extent objectively necessary to clear third-party rights present in the Published Version (e.g., muting of relevant segments, replacement or removal of third-party materials).
-No other substantive or stylistic editing altering the content or presentation of the parts described in Clause 3.d(i) as they appeared in the Published Version is permitted.
+No other substantive or stylistic editing altering the content or presentation of the parts described in Clause 3.d(i) as they appeared in the Published Version is permitted, except for minor technical or format adjustments that do not materially alter the content or presentation.

 (iii) If, as a direct result of the editing permitted under Clause 3.d(ii), important parts (such as the Licensee's own speech) present in the Published Version are unavoidably lost or obscured in the Provided Copy, the Licensee must, concurrently with providing the Provided Copy, notify the Licensor of the nature and content of such lost parts by reasonable and good-faith means (e.g., by providing a textual transcript of the lost speech; or, if the lost speech itself consists of third-party copyrighted material, by providing a clear reference to its original source).